GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 ![plot of chunk parse_tides_tomaree](figure/parse_tides_tomaree-1.png)

-The figure shows there are some gaps in the data.
+The above figure shows there are some gaps in the data.

 **Get astronomical tidal predictions**.
 Next we get astronomical tidal predictions for the same area, in order to estimate the astronomical tidal